 Blood group carriers need not worry

 “The association of blood type with later-onset stroke was much weaker than what we found with early stroke,” adds co-principal investigator Prof Braxton D. Mitchell.
-However, the researchers emphasized that the increased risk is very small and that people with blood type A should not worry about an early onset stroke or participate in additional screening or medical tests.
+However, the researchers emphasized that the increased risk is very small and that people with blood type A should not worry regarding an early onset stroke or participate in additional screening or medical tests.

 “We still don’t know why blood type A carries with it a higher risk, but it likely has something to do with blood clotting factors, such as platelets and cells that line the blood vessels, as well as other circulating proteins, all of which play a role in the formation of blood clots,” said Dr. Kittner.
 Previous studies suggest that people with blood type A have a slightly higher risk of developing blood clots in their legs than tiefe Venenthrombose are known.